ubcgif/dcip2d/content/fieldExample.rst

    over the same profile.

-The predicted data from the inversions has been verified against the measured data and plotted in Figure [fig:realPre1] and Figure [fig:realPre2].
+The predicted data from the inversions has been verified against the measured data and plotted in Figure :numref:`realPre1` and Figure :numref:`realPre2`.

 .. figure:: ../images/realPre1.png
-   :alt: (a) The observed DC data along profile 13700 and (b) the predicted data for comparison.
-The data misfit normalized by standard deviation is presented in (c).
+   :name: realPre1

    (a) The observed DC data along profile 13700 and (b) the predicted data for comparison.
 The data misfit normalized by standard deviation is presented in (c).

 .. figure:: ../images/realPre2.png
-   :alt: (a) The observed IP data along profile 13700 and (b) the predicted data for comparison.
-The data misfit normalized by standard deviation is presented in (c).
+   :name: realPre2

    (a) The observed IP data along profile 13700 and (b) the predicted data for comparison.
 The data misfit normalized by standard deviation